analogdevicesinc/ToF/tools/adsd3500_sample_program/readme.md

 6. Starts streaming.
 7. Receives frames.
 8. Passes the received frames to the depth compute library.
-9. Saves the AB, Depth, confidence and metadata to the file system.
+9. Saves the AB, Depth, confidence, XYZ and metadata to the file system.
 10. Stops streaming.
 11. Closes the camera
 12. Exits

+# Build Instructions

+The Example program can be built with two options, one is by using the Open-source Depth-Compute files and the other is by using Closed-Source Depth Compute shared object library files.

+## Build using Open-Source Depth Compute Files

+To build the program with Open-source Depth Compute Files, run the following command.

+    $ make OPEN_SOURCE_MODE=1

-## Install Depth Compute Library files.
+## Build using Closed-Source Depth Compute Library

-1. Navigate to the current project directory in the command line terminal.
+To build the program with Close-source Depth Compute Libraries, follow the instructions below.

-2. Copy the Depth Compute Library files to the path /usr/lib/
+1. Copy the .so files to the /usr/lib/ location.

-    $ cd depthComputeLibrary/libs/
+    To use the Fixed Point Depth Compute Library:
+    $ sudo cp depthComputeLibrary/closedSourceLibs/fixedPoint/* /usr/lib/

+    To use the Fixed Point Depth Compute Library:
-    $ sudo cp libtofi_compute.so libtofi_config.so /usr/lib/
+    $ sudo cp depthComputeLibrary/closedSourceLibs/fixedPoint/* /usr/lib/ If Floating Point Depth Compute Library to be used.

+2. Build the program.

+    $ make FLOAT_LIBS=0 (for fixed point library case)

+    $ make FLOAT_LIBS=1 (for floating point library case)

 ## Usage

-1. Navigate to the current project directory in the command line terminal.

-2. Run the following command to generate executable for the example program.

-    $ make

-3. Once the executable is generated, run the application by the following command.
+1. Once the executable is generated, run the application by the following command.

     $ sudo ./run_adsd3500 -m "mode number" -n "number of frames"

+2. The program stores the AB, Depth, Confidence, XYZ frames and metadata in the same location.

+## Visualization

+1. To visualize the frames generated, transfer the .bin files to a Host PC via SCP connection.

+2. Use the python scripts in the visualize folder to visualize the AB, Depth, Confidence and the Point cloud from the XYZ frames as shown below.

+    $ python visualize "width" "height" "num_frames"

+    $ python visualize_pointcloud "width" "height" "num_frames" "xyz_frame_path"